sambrady0652/cocktail-hour/README.md

 ### Home Page
 ![Home Page](https://github.com/sambrady0652/cocktail-hour/blob/master/wireframes/home_screen.png)

+A simple, lightweight design ensures snappy responsiveness at all points in the application

 ### Signin Modal

 ![Sign In](https://github.com/sambrady0652/cocktail-hour/blob/master/wireframes/sign_in.png)

+Users can easily sign in or create an account, or use the Guest Login if they're just browsing

 ### Create Drink Form

 ![Create Drink](https://github.com/sambrady0652/cocktail-hour/blob/master/wireframes/create_drink.gif)

+Adding your favorite drink is easy, plus the preview allows you to see what the final Recipe Card will look like before you upload.

 ### Searching

 ![Search By Name](https://github.com/sambrady0652/cocktail-hour/blob/master/wireframes/searching.gif)

+Users can use the search by name form anywhere on the site, and it will immediately redirect them to their search results.
+Plus search suggestions as users type to hasten the process.

 ![Search By Ingredient](https://github.com/sambrady0652/cocktail-hour/blob/master/wireframes/ingredients_form.png)

+Users can search by Ingredients using a combination of drop-down and checkbox menus.
+The search will yield results of drinks including any combination of the selected ingredients.